AAWL Executive Chair

 AAWL Vice Chair

-Rina is a Company Commercial Partner at Longmores Solicitors and has over 20 years’ experience in dealing with a variety of company matters, commercial contracts and intellectual property issues.
+Until recently Rina was a Company Commercial Partner at Longmores Solicitors and has over 20 years’ experience in dealing with a variety of company matters, commercial contracts and intellectual property issues.
 She has previously worked for firms in the City, the West End and the regions.